markhj/php-tendency/README.md

 composer require markhj/php-tendency
 ````

-> Submission to Packagist coming in next version.

 ## 🚀 Getting started

 In the _Getting Started_ chapter we'll have a look at the fundamental